alessiorubicini/alessiorubicini.github.io/src/posts/2025-04-01-my-swift-student-challenge.md

 **In hindsight, that was a mistake.**

 When I’m not coding, I’m writing stories.
-If you have an idea for a novel that’s been told before, you should tell it anyway—because **no one has told it the way you would**.
+If you have an idea for a novel that’s been told before, you should tell it anyway, because **no one has told it the way you would**.
 The same applies to apps.
 Don’t discard an idea just because it’s been done.
 No one has built it the way *you* would.

 ![Thinking Outside the Box](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExMDFxdzc4eHdoMDJucWFrMHU0Y2Noa2w2dWVwNW5vaDk3emhoMTVjeCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/mXuPwP0kxQqvu0M168/giphy.gif)

 ### The Idea: Screenplay Genie 💡

 Finding an idea that is creative, innovative, and condensed into a three-minute experience is tricky.
 My first few ideas didn't survive.
-At one point, I was working on a flat solar system app—cool, but not particularly original.
+At one point, I was working on a flat solar system app - cool, but not particularly original.

 Then, it clicked.
 I love stories.
 I love writing them.
 I thought:
 **“What if I had an app to learn how to write a screenplay?”**